Kolman-Freecss/kf-imapi-auth-gateway/README.md

 ## Brief Description

 Features:
-- Implementation of security using Spring Boot 3.0 and Keycloak with JSON Web Tokens (JWT).
+- Implementation of security using Spring Boot 3.3 and Keycloak with JSON Web Tokens (JWT).
 - API Gateway for routing requests to the appropriate service.
   - Circuit Breaker using Resilience4j.
   - Also we hide the internal services from the outside world and KEYCLOAK (everything is behind the gateway).
 - SSO (Single Sign-On) using Keycloak.
+  - Each token is signed by Keycloak and validated by the API Gateway to access to all the services.
 - OAuth2 Protocol.
 - Internal JWT signing to validate the token in every microservice verifying the authenticity of the API Gateway token.
 (X-Internal-Auth)
   - (Another robust option is to sign every token through TLS, but it is not implemented in this project).
+- Redis for caching.
+As request limiters.

 ## Getting Started